isqua/table-of-content/README.md

 1. The [Item](./src/features/toc/ui/Menu/Item/Item.tsx) component has two modifications:
     - plain `Item` simply renders a single page in the menu with the desired styles and attributes
     - the `ItemToggle` renders an `Item` with a chevron and nested section.
 Independently manages the open/closed state so that only this subtree is rerendered when the state changes

+Core logic:

+1. So how does the [Section](./src/features/toc/ui/Menu/Section/Section.tsx) know which items need to be rendered?
+The top `Section` is rendered by the [List](./src/features/toc/ui/Menu/List/List.tsx) component, which passes the `parentId=''` property to the `Section`.
+1. Then, `Section` uses the [useSectionItems](./src/features/toc/ui/Menu/Context/hooks.ts) hook, which extracts data from the MenuContext and passes it to the `buildMenuSection` method, gets items from it, and returns them back to the `Section`.
+1. The [buildMenuSection](./src/features/toc/core/buildMenuSection.ts) is as plain as its name:
+    - it takes `parentId` and finds its direct children in the API data
+    - is takes `filter`, it sifts out mismatched pages
+    - it takes `breadcrumbs` (path to the active page in a tree) and adjust item highlight mode based on active page url and its ancestors

+Finding ancestors of a current page:

+1. To properly highlight menu sections we have to know current page, and its ancestors up to the root.
+The path to the current page from the root of the tree is called “breadcrumbs”.
+1. The [getBreadCrumbs](./src/features/toc/core/getBreadCrumbs.ts) methods takes the current page URL and ToC data, and simply traverse from the current page up to the root, collecting all visited pages in a breadcrumbs array.
+1. [MenuProvider](./src/features/toc/ui/Menu/Context/MenuProvider.tsx) takes current page URL and all ToC data from the API, calls `getBreadCrumbs` method and store the result in the context.
+If the current URL changes, we need to rebuild the breadcrumbs as well.
+And vice versa, if the path remains the same, we don't need to rebuild the breadcrumbs.
+So, we can store computed breadcrumbs in context to reuse them when highlighting menu sections.

 ## Available Scripts